 - Private vacation home

-Striking new 3 Bedroom/2Bath home with open, split living floor plan...ready for you to relax and savor your stay.
+Beautiful, well maintained 3 Bedroom/2Bath home with open, split living floor plan...ready for you to relax and appreciate your stay.
 Bedrooms include 1 King, 1 Queen, 2 Twin...all newly furnished.
-Features full kitchen, cavernous rooms, and peaceful backyard.
+Features full kitchen, roomy rooms, and peaceful backyard.
 Close to Parris Island, Navy Hospital, and Beaufort attractions.
 Approx. 20 mins. to Hunting Island Beach.
 1,482sf home.
 (Unfortunately, boats cannot be parked in this modest, cozy community. )

 About the Area